siftech/funman/README.md

 The plot illustrates the parameter space as a matrix of 2D plots for each pair of parameters.
 (This example includes parameters $S0$, $I0$, and $R0$ for the initial state assignment).  `funman` introduces the `timestep` as an additional parameter to support reasoning about different time spans.
 This `timestep` is important for many scenarios because the constraints may be satsified or not under different assumptions about the scenario time span.

-The upper left plot for $\beta$-$\gamma$ projects all boxes onto $\beta$ and $\gamma$, indicating that there are values of the other parameters where any assignment to the pair will satisfy the constraint.
+The upper left plot for $\beta-\gamma$ projects all boxes onto $\beta$ and $\gamma$, indicating that there are values of the other parameters where any assignment to the pair will satisfy the constraint.
 Unsurprisingly, larger values for $\beta$ and smaller values for $\gamma$ result in more scenario time spans where the constraints are satisfied (darker green regions include more true regions that are stacked/projected onto $\beta$ and $\gamma$).

 The lower left plots for $\beta$-timestep and $\gamma$-timestep help to interpret the $\beta$-$\gamma$ plot.
 Timesteps 5-10 (corresponding to 50-100 days) include several false regions (also stacked) where the constraints are not satisfied, and a few true regions where they are satisfied.